 For those feeling lucky, there are two casinos in the area - one at the lakeside in Lugano and the other on the opposite shore in the Italian town of Campione.
 There is a regular ferry service running across the lake which means that both casinos are an easy option for a night of sparkling entertainment.

 The Alprose Chocolate Factory is located just a few kilometres outside Lugano and is easily reached by train or car in a matter of minutes.
 The factory is owned and operated by the largest chocolate manufacturer in Switzerland (Alprose) and is open daily to the general public.

 There is a guided tour which takes you through the factory enabling you to see all the processes that go into chocolate production.

 The factory also houses a small museum which offers a glimpse into the history of chocolate from its early beginnings to the present day.
 The tour is concluded by a visit to the factory outlet shop where the entire Alprose chocolate selection is available for you to purchase.
-As well as a plentiful supply of free samples, the factory tour and museum is a great day out for those who love their chocolate.
+With a plentiful supply of free samples, the factory tour and the museum, it is a great day out for those who love their chocolate.

 Zoo Al Maglio is a small family-friendly zoo situated on the banks of the Magliasina River.
 The wildlife park boasts over 100 animals and birds from all over the world.